 Dr. Halkyard holds an ScD degree in Ocean Engineering from the Massachusetts Institute of Technology.

-Mr. Hans Smit, Chief Operating Officer, has 20 years of worldwide underwater mining and subsea engineering, operations and management experience.
+Mr. Hans Smit, President and Chief Executive Officer, has 20 years of worldwide underwater mining and subsea engineering, operations and management experience.

 He was President of Neptune Minerals, Inc. from 2015 to 2017.He served as Managing Director of IHC MMP focused on providing services to the underwater mining industry worldwide.
 Prior to this, Mr. Smit was the Projects Director of Marine and Mineral Projects (Pty) Ltd a company specializing in providing the subsea diamond mining industry engineering and operation solutions.

 He has designed, developed, implemented and optimized numerous underwater mining systems, in particular, the crawler technology being used by De Beers Crawler for subsea diamond mining.